Alluvial Soil

 Egyptian Nile River Valley

-Mississippi River Basin in USA
+Mississippi River Basin in the USA

 The China Yangtze and Yellow River Basins

-In South America the Amazon River Basin
+In South America, the Amazon River Basin

 Importance and Uses of Alluvial Soil